rbariz/smartparking-saas/README.md

 ---

-## 🧩 Architecture Overview
+## 4. Architecture Overview

-This project follows a **modular architecture inspired by Clean Architecture principles**:
+This project follows a modular architecture inspired by Clean Architecture principles:

 - Domain-driven design for business rules
 - Application layer for use cases and handlers
 - Infrastructure layer for persistence (EF Core)

-- Separate UI layers:
+Separate UI layers:
 - Blazor Server (Operator Dashboard)
 - MAUI Blazor Hybrid (Driver App)

 The system is designed to be:
 - scalable